 Writing Assistance

 Your faculty reader is not a writing instructor, tutor, or copy editor.
 Please do not expect them to perform any of these functions for you.
 If you would like outside assistance with your writing, please work with the student writing assistant.
-Check your email for information about writing assistant hours.

 Tips for Effective Thesis Writing